pub-calculator-io/integer-calculator/readme.md

-# Integer Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Integer Calculator Widget for WordPress

 Adding and subtracting integers calculator allows adding and subtracting positive and negative integers and decimals, demonstrating the solution algorithm.